23Link89/Link-s-madpack/README.md

 3. Not changing the pack in any way

-4. Leaving a link to a pastebin of the crash
+4. Leaving a link to a pastebin of the crash or pasting crash in if it isn't really long